SDU-LCE-SMART/ILCI-Maker/README.md

 ## Two-Phase Vision

+### Domain Flexibility (Important)
+The engine is built to support changing research subjects over time.
+While the current sample configuration is focused on fertilizer and LCA studies, the architecture is intentionally generic.

+This means future work can shift to other topics without rewriting the core pipeline.
+In practice, users can adapt the system by updating query logic, keyword constraints, year ranges, scoring weights, and dynamic output headers in configuration, while reusing the same retrieval, ranking, and export engine.

 ### Phase 1 (Current): AI-Assisted Literature Review Tool
 Phase 1 is designed to reduce repetitive screening tasks and increase consistency in paper evaluation.
 The tool:
 - runs multi-source paper search from configurable research queries,